Introduction to Hairy Buttercup

 The plant grows to a height of 10-30 cm.
 It has shiny, dark green leaves that are kidney-shaped with a slightly toothed margin.
 The leaves are arranged in a basal rosette at the bottom of the stem.
 The plant's stem is hairy and has a single yellow flower.
 The flower has five petals, and the center of the flower is filled with numerous yellow stamens—the plant blooms from March to May, producing small, green fruits with numerous tiny seeds.

 Habitat and Distribution of Hairy Buttercup

-Hairy Buttercup is found in various habitats, including meadows, woodland edges, and hedgerows.
+It is found in various habitats, including meadows, woodland edges, and hedgerows.
 It prefers moist soil and can grow near streams and damp areas.
-This plant is from Europe and Asia but has been introduced to North America, where it is now considered an invasive species.
+This plant is from Europe and Asia.
 It can be found in many parts of the United States and Canada.

 Hairy Buttercup is a common wildflower throughout North America, Europe, and Asia.
 While it has a long history of medicinal use, it can also be problematic in some areas as it can outcompete native plant species and reduce biodiversity.
 As such, care should be taken to prevent its spread in regions that are not native.